 Devils’ drop-off uses polymerase chain reaction (PCR) analysis, which is the preferred and recommended COVID-19 testing method.
 Employee Health has a limited amount of rapid antigen tests available for special circumstances.
 Additionally, employees whose permanent physical work location is not near a Devils’ drop-off location can have their business operations manager request an antigen test from inventory in FMS (Workday).
 Depending on the situation, additional training to conduct the test and manage any medical records may be required.
 Please contact Employee Health at EmployeeHealth@asu.edu for more information.

-For individuals who are immunocompromised, the CDC offers guidance on how to protect yourself.
-You can also apply for a workplace accommodation through the Office of Diversity, Equity and Inclusion.
+For individuals who have an underlying health condition, the CDC offers guidance on how to protect yourself.
+You can also apply for an accommodation under the Americans with Disabilities Act (ADA) through the Office of Diversity, Equity and Inclusion.
 Contact them to discuss a possible accommodation that may allow you to perform your position’s essential functions.

 If the employee is feeling well enough to work and if remote work is possible for their position, coordinate with them so that they have what they need to work from home.